didaquis/twitter-openweathermap/README.md

 	}
   // ...
   ```
-  * If you wish, you can configure interval of execution.
+  * If you wish, you can modify the interval of execution.
 This value is the number of miliseconds of delay before new execution of code.
 Recommended value is `1200000` (20 minutes).
 * If you want, you can edit some value of OpenWeatherMap API on the file `src/lib/owm_api/config_api.js`.
 This step is not necessary.

 **Warning:** You must keep in mind the API restrictions.
-For example, you can't publish one thousand tweets in a row or publish the same data over and over again.
+For example, you can't publish thousands of tweets in a row or publish the same data over and over again.
 Both Twitter and OpenWeatherMap impose a series of limitations in their API.

 ### Execute the application:
-* Execute script with `node .` or `npm start`
+* Run the script `npm start`

 ## For development: